signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="CommandLineQuick-Reference"></a>
 # Command Line Quick-Reference

-Below are general command line notes and arguments that apply to both mediaMin and mediaTest:
+Below are general command line notes, arguments, and options that apply to both mediaMin and mediaTest:

 > All command line options are case sensitive<br/>
 > <br/>
 > Enter ./prog -h or ./prog -? to see a list of command line options (where "prog" = mediaMin or mediaTest).
 Mandatory command line options are shown with "!"<br/>
 > <br/>
 > Comments in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a> start with 'm" or 'mm' to indicate which -dN options and flags (below) apply to both mediaMin and mediaTest and which apply only to mediaMin<br/>
+> <br/>
+> mediaMin and mediaTest always generate an [event log](#user-content-eventlog), with a default log filename of name_event_log.txt, where "name" is the filename (without extension) of the first command line input.
+Event log filenames can be changed programmatically (as one example, look for LOG_EVENT_SETUP in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
+No command line entry affects event log generation<br/>
+> <br/>
+> Application modes and functionality are controlled by -dN command line options, where N is a hex value containing up to 64 flags.
+These flags are referenced throughout the sections below.

-Below are command line options that apply to both mediaMin and mediaTest, followed by (i) a [section specific to mediaMin](#user-content-mediamincommandlinequick-reference) and (ii) a [section specific to mediaTest](#user-content-mediatestcommandlinequick-reference).
+Below are command line arguments and options that apply to both mediaMin and mediaTest, followed by (i) a [section specific to mediaMin](#user-content-mediamincommandlinequick-reference) and (ii) a [section specific to mediaTest](#user-content-mediatestcommandlinequick-reference).

 ### Platform and Operating Mode

--cXXX specifies a base platform.
-Currently for the Github .rar packages and Docker containers this option should always be given as -cx86.
+-cXXX is an argument specifying a base platform.
+Currently for the Github .rar packages and Docker containers this argument should always be given as -cx86.

 -MN specifies an optional operating mode N. Currently for the Github .rar packages and Docker containers no operating mode should be given.

-### Event Log

-mediaMin and mediaTest always generate an [event log](#user-content-eventlog), with a default log filename of name_event_log.txt, where "name" is the filename (without extension) of the first command line input.
-Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

 ### Repeat

-The -RN command line argument enables "repeat mode", where mediaMin or mediaTest will repeat the operation or test specified in its command line. -RN enables N number of repeats, and -R0 enables indefinite repeat. <b><i>Caution -- if using indefinite repeat, output audio and pcap files can consume available disk space at a fast rate.</i></b>
+The -RN command line argument enables "repeat mode", where mediaMin or mediaTest will repeat the operation or test specified in its command line. -RN enables N number of repeats, and -R0 enables indefinite repeat. <b><i>Caution -- if using indefinite repeat, output audio and pcap files can rapidly consume available disk space !</i></b>

+### Debug Stats

+The -dN option ENABLE_DEBUG_STATUS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) enables debug information and stats, including information and warning messages output by (i) mediaMin and mediaTest, (ii) packet/media threads, (iii) stream audio processing, and (iv) encapsulated stream decoding.

+### Memory Stats

+The -dN option ENABLE_MEM_STATS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) enables memory usage stats.

 <a name="mediaMinCommandLineQuick-Reference"></a>
 ## mediaMin Command Line Quick-Reference